acx-33/ACX-WH-PUBGM/README.md

-• This module wallhack to PUBGM 32 & 64 BIT [Global-Korea-Vietnam-Taiwan]
+• This module wallhack to PUBGM 64 BIT [Global-Korea-Vietnam-Taiwan]

-• Dont Forget Change Folder to file "ProgramBinaryCache" in /sdcard/Android/0/data/yourpubg/files/
+• Please Feedback to Update Modules

-• Join channel @Z_TeamID
+• Channel TG :  @Z_TeamID

+• Owner TG : @Only_ChenkZ